talwrii/plugin-repl/README.md

 This can be useful when developing plugins, or for "light-weight" scripting without having to develop a full plugin yourself.

-A range of convenience functions, partly inspired by emacs, is also provided to speed up development of straight-forward scripts.
+A range of convenience functions, partly inspired by emacs, is also provided to speed up development of straight-forward features.

 *I am in no way affiliated with Obsidian.
 This is a third-party plugin.*